8 Types of Call Centers + Their Definitions

 – Exchange experiences with colleagues

-– Staying with positive attitude
+– Staying with a positive attitude